-Accrued revenue is brought to account as a current asset.
-Under the International Financial Reporting Standards (IFRS) Conceptual Framwork they define an asset along the lines we mention in our prepayments tutorial, being:
+We record accrued revenue as a current asset.
+Under the International Financial Reporting Standards (IFRS) Conceptual Framework, they define an asset along the lines we mention in our prepayments tutorial, being:

-A fancy way of talking about a contract between two or more parties.
-In the case of our accrued income, this entry arise because we have performed work or provided a good for a third party, under a contract, and are now expecting payment.
+A fancy way of talking about a contract between two or more parties: in our accrued income, this entry arises because we have performed work or provided a good for a third party under a contract and are now expecting payment.

 Creates an Obligation on a Third Party